PGPere/about-me/README.md

 - Learning and using CSS Styles like padding and margin
 - Using Git and GitHub commands like add, commmit and push
 - Making the logic questions work in.
 JavaScript

+# Lab-03
+## Project name: About-me expanded

+### Objective : Add two new questions plus score tracking.

+<b> Reflections and Comments</b>
+This is my first time using Array, IF and While.
+The most challenging items were:
+- nesting of DO and IF
+- Using Git and GitHub commands to push
+- Debugging